PWA Aero

-PWA AERO (Aeromobile Troops Vehicle AERO) – Polish off-road vehicle designed for airborne units, adapted for parachute drop for a transport aircraft.
+PWA AERO (Aeromobile Troops Vehicle AERO) is a Polish off-road vehicle designed for airborne units, adapted for parachute drop for a transport aircraft.
 Built on the basis of Toyota Land Cruiser HZJ 71,74.

 Development

 On December 16, 2018, the Armament Inspectorate signed a contract for the delivery of 55 PWA AERO vehicles and 105 PS AERO TR trailers, which are towed by cars.
 The contract includes an option for the delivery of another 25 cars and 55 trailers.
 The first 15 cars and the same number of trailers were handed over to the 16th Airborne Battalion from Kraków in December 2019, and in November of the same year, the Armed Forces received another batch of vehicles.
 The vehicle is manufactured by a consortium consisting of: KAFAR Bartłomiej Sztukiert (leader), HIBNERYT, Auto Podlasie and the Auto Special company.
 In November 2020, the exercise of the option right was confirmed, thus the ordered number of vehicles increased to 80 and 120 trailers.
+By November 2022, the delivery of the vehicles had been completed.